What is autoimmune hepatitis?

 (chronic) infection or certain blood diseases.

-Type 1 autoimmune hepatitis is linked with other disorders where the body attacks
+Type 1 autoimmune hepatitis is linked to other disorders where the body attacks itself

 What are the symptoms of autoimmune hepatitis?

 Each person’s symptoms may vary.
 Some of the most common symptoms may include: